Back to recipes

 4 servings

-• 1-2 pounds beef strips (flank steak or stir-fry beef)
+• 1-2 pounds beef, cut into strips (flank steak or stir-fry beef recommended)

 • 4 green onions, chopped